It’s that time of year where the B-word is front and center. That’s right, the budget.

 - The strategic narrative supercharges the valuation of the organization because it is actually leading an offering value to the entire industry

 - ROI can go way further than brand investment through category building

 These potential benefits alone are enough to change the future of your business.
-In our experience, the CEO often sees the potential value in Strategic Narrative Marketing because it focuses on the big picture.
+In our experience, the CEO often sees the potential value in budgeting a Strategic Narrative because it focuses on the big picture.
 Moreover, if your CEO wants it, then you’ll have the budget for it.